Redhewlett/le-bon-coin-clone/README.md

 # le-bon-coin-clone
 clone of the french website le bon coin

-using bem, regular css and js only. limitation: no flex, colors stored in css variables
+Using bem, regular css and js only. limitation: no flex, colors stored in css variables